Project Management Certification

 Different credentials have different requirements, because they might have different standards or be designed for different purposes.
 The CompTIA Project+ Certificate, for example, requires only one year of experience.

-PMI’s requirements, however, are much stricter than those of most other institutes, as this is the most highly-revered certification body in project management.
+PMI’s requirements, however, are generally much stricter than those of most other institutes, as this is the most highly-revered certification body in project management.
 You generally require a certain level of education and plenty of work experience to get a PMI certificate.
-The CAMP: Certified Associate in Project Management certificate, for example, requires:
+The CAPM: Certified Associate in Project Management certificate, for example, requires:

 - A secondary degree (a high school or higher education certificate)